Chickens are generally healthy creatures. However, if they’re not properly protected and fed, they can become ill.

 Provide the needs of the sick flock

-Sick chickens should be supplied with their drinking water and food sources.
+Sick chickens should be supplied with drinking water and food sources.
 Hydration, nutrients, and warmth are the most important factors in a chicken’s recuperation.

 Pay special attention to hydration.
 If the disease is severe, let your ill bird drink water using a spoon or dropper.
 This care may be required until the bird has fully recovered and can drink on its own.